BitskiCo/bitski-js/docs/README.md

 [![npm](https://img.shields.io/npm/v/bitski.svg)](https://www.npmjs.com/package/bitski)

 The official Bitski Javascript SDK for the browser.
 Bitski connects your DApp with a user, a wallet, and a connection to the Ethereum blockchain.
-We currently support mainnet, as well as Kovan and Rinkeby test networks.
+We currently support mainnet for Ethereum and Polygon, and Rinkeby and Mumbai test networks respectively.

 *Note: These docs are for version 0.4.x.
 Upgrading from 0.3.x or earlier?
 Please see our [Migration Guide](https://github.com/BitskiCo/bitski-js/tree/develop/MIGRATING.md)*